For students attending the course Diet, physical activity and disease prevention – interventions, mHealth and eHealth (15 credits) course code 4NT003

 This part of the course will cover study planning, study design (randomized controlled trials), and evaluation (data analyses and interpretation of results).
 You will write a project plan for an intervention study, which will include three phases: planning, implementation and evaluation.
 You will present your project plan and will also be an opponent on another group's project plan.

-The course consists of seminars, group work, lectures, exercises, discussions, as well as opposing another group's project plan.
+The course consists of seminars, group work, lectures, exercises and discussions and opposing on another groups project plan.
 The examination of part 1 consists of active participation in workshops and an individual assignment.
-The examination of part 2 consists of oral and written assignments, a group work and an individual written assignment.
+The examination of part 2 consists of oral and written assignments, a group work and an individual written report.

 Course literature and useful resources